cbarrick/cbarrick.github.io/README.md

 # Use bundler to install the dependencies, including Jekyll.
 $ bundle install

-# Add webrick if you need to use jekyll serve
-$ bundle add webrick

 # Use the usual Jekyll commands to build or serve the site.
 # Prefix the commands with `bundle exec` to use the bundled environment.
 $ bundle exec jekyll build